anaef/lua-linear/README.md

 #### `linear.iamax (vector x)`

-Returns the index of the first element of a vector having the largest absolute value, formally `argmax |x_k|`.
+Returns the index of the first element of a vector having the largest absolute value, formally `argmax |x_i|`.

 #### `linear.sum (vector|matrix x [, vector y [, transpose]])`

-Returns the sum of the elements of a vector, formally `sigma x_i`, or sets a vector to the sum of the rows or columns of a matrix, formally `y_i <- sigma x_i,j`.
-The argument transpose is one of `notrans`, `trans`, and defaults to `notrans` if omitted or `nil`.
-If set to `notrans`, the summation is performed along the major order of the matrix, and the vector size must match the major size of the matrix.
-If set to 'trans', the summation is performed along the minor order of the matrix, and the vector size must match the minor size of the matrix.
+Returns the sum of the elements of a vector, formally `sigma x_i`, or sets a vector to the sum of each major order vector of the matrix, formally `y_i <- sigma x_i,j`.
+The argument transpose is one of `notrans`, `trans`, and defaults to `notrans`.
+If set to 'trans', the vector is set to the sum of each minor order vector of the matrix, formally `y_j <- sigma x_i_j`.

 #### `linear.swap (vector|matrix x, vector|matrix y [, transpose])`